 Gaining buyer breathing-room for minimal impact on home prices.

-Dan suggests that "there are many Canadian centres that are popular but more affordable, like Calgary — where new housing construction has been more active recently — that could offer plenty of opportunity for new buyers to take advantage of the 30-year stretch for affordability."
+Dan suggests that "there are many Canadian centres that are popular but more affordable, like Calgary — where new housing construction has been more active recently — that could offer plenty of opportunity for new-build buyers to take advantage of the 30-year stretch for affordability."

 Are you eligible for the 30-year limit?